Wednesday, May 31, 2017

 One day last week I took myself and my free burger coupon to Mighty Fine.

-I put together this collection of school photos for Bubbie in a mat and frame combo for $9 from Hobby Lobby.
+I put together this collection of school photos for Bubbie in a mat and frame combo.
 Those school photo packages you get at school?
 I had so many photos left over and yet finding each year's pic was tricky!
 However, I didn't sob all the way through it, so yay me.

 Bubbie and his GF of 3 years at the final band concert of the year.
 So bittersweet!